mew-mo/SUMMATIVE-02/readme.md

 * Validation statement for .js/.css & html
 * Some detail of javascript style guide
 * Any other info you wish to add
+  * maybe all plugins, libraries and APIs included? :0 !!

 *This text will be italic* (forward slash to line break)\